Cricklewood railway station: Development

+Re-opening of Dudding Hill Line to passenger services

 Various schemes have been proposed for improved railway connections through Cricklewood.
-In early 2008, the London Group of the Campaign for Better Transport pressure group published a proposal for a light rail system in West London called the North and West London Light railway (NWLLR), which would make use of the Dudding Hill freight line freight corridor that runs through Cricklewood station.
+In early 2008, the London Group of the Campaign for Better Transport pressure group published a proposal for a light rail system in West London called the North and West London Light railway (NWLLR), which would have made use of the Dudding Hill freight line freight corridor that runs through Cricklewood station.
 The NWLLR scheme did not progress beyond the proposal stage.